+Netanya is the only MITF city that offers single rooms at no extra cost!
 The apartments are located east of Netanya’s city center in the village of Kiryat Ha’Sharon – right across the street from a huge park perfect for running or biking.
-They are conveniently located to restaurants, grocery stores, bakeries and other enterprises.
+They are conveniently located to restaurants, grocery stores, bakeries, and other enterprises.
 The beach is just a 20-minute bus or bike ride, and the train station is walking distance so you can have easy access to explore other cities all over Israel.
 Apartment amenities include:

 - Central air & heat

 - Furnishing & TV

 FUN FACT: Netanya is a center for French Jewish culture in Israel

 WHAT’S IN A NAME: Netanya was named in honor of Nathan Straus, a co-owner of Macy’s department store who gifted two-thirds of his personal fortune to projects benefiting Jews and Arabs in pre-Independence Israel.